aidanastridge/wideloop/README.md

 ### What?

-A repository that collects resources, tips, and tricks for time series analysis.
+A repository that collects books, blogs, tips, and tricks for time series analysis.

 ### Why?